Skip to content

 EndpointPurpose

-POST /dashboard/auth/loginLog in and receive a JWT token
+POST /dashboard/auth/loginLog in and receive a dashboard session

 POST /dashboard/auth/registerCreate a new account